 Education and Mortality: Evidence from a Social Experiment

-We examine the effects of a major Swedish educational reform, that increased the years of compulsory schooling, on mortality and health.
-Using the gradual phase-in of the reform between 1949 and 1962 across municipalities, we estimate insignificant effects of the reform on mortality in the affected cohorts.
-From the confidence intervals we can rule out effects larger than 1–1.4 months of increased life expectancy.
-We find no significant impacts on mortality for individuals of low SES backgrounds, on deaths that are more likely to be affected by behavior, on hospitalizations, and consumption of prescribed drugs.
+AbstractWe examine the effects on mortality and health due to a major Swedish educational reform that increased the years of compulsory schooling.
+Using the gradual phase-in of the reform between 1949 and 1962 across municipalities, we estimate insignificant effects of the reform on mortality in the affected cohort.
+From the confidence intervals, we can rule out effects larger than 1–1.4 months of increased life expectancy.
+We find no significant impacts on mortality for individuals of low socioeconomic status backgrounds, on deaths that are more likely to be affected by behavior, on hospitalizations, and consumption of prescribed drugs.

 Citation2018.
 "Education and Mortality: Evidence from a Social Experiment."
 American Economic Journal: Applied Economics, 10 (2): 234-56.
 DOI: 10.1257/app.20150365

 - I12 Health Behavior